slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"The foundation of maturity: just because it’s not your fault doesn’t mean it’s not your responsibility."
 -- Kevin Kelly [1952]*

 The advantage of aging is that you become more decisive.

-Maturing is realizing that many things don’t need your comments.
-Maturity is when you don’t force people to choose you, when you feel like you have to stop taking care of the world.
+Maturing is realizing many things don’t need your comments.
+Maturity is when you stop forcing people to choose you and stop feeling you have to take care of the world.

 > *"The youth can walk faster but the elder knows the road."
 -- vox populi*